Barnes & Noble to explore strategic options

-(Reuters) - Bookseller Barnes & Noble Inc (BKS.N) said on Wednesday it is exploring strategic options after several parties, including its chairman Leonard Riggio, expressed interest to buy the company.
+Oct 3 (Reuters) - Bookseller Barnes & Noble Inc said on Wednesday it is exploring strategic options after several parties, including its chairman Leonard Riggio, expressed interest to buy the company.

 This comes nearly a month after investor Richard Schottenfeld disclosed a higher stake in the bookseller and said he had discussed with its founder a possible sale of the company.